adlerhsieh/lake/contributing.md

 # Contributing

-Thanks for thinking about contributing to this project!

 ## Preparation

 1. [Fork it](https://github.com/adlerhsieh/lake/fork)
 2. Create your feature branch (git checkout -b my-new-feature)

-Before you start to make any change, run `shards` to install dependencies, they are used for ensure every test case is covered.
+Before you start to make any change, run `shards` to install dependencies, they are used for a proportion of tests.

 ## Running tests